 | Department Staff

-Officers shall preseve the peace, protect life and property, prevent crime, apprehend criminals, recover lost or stolen property, and eforce in a fair and impartial manner all federal, state, and city laws.
+Officers shall preserve the peace, protect life and property, prevent crime, apprehend criminals, recover lost or stolen property, and enforce in a fair and impartial manner all federal, state, and city laws.

 Officers shall serve the public by direction, counsel, and in other ways that do not interfere with discharge of their law enforcement responsibilities.
 Officers shall respect and protect the rights of individuals and perform their service with honesty, zeal, courage, fidelity, and sound judgement.

 Officers, in accomplishing their mission, shall recognize that the power of the Police Department to fulfill their existence lies in their ability to secure and maintain public respect.
 To secure and maintain the respect and approval of the public also means obtaining the willing cooperation of the public in the task of observing the laws.
 The extent to which the cooperation of the public can be secured diminishes proportionately to the use of physical force in achieving Law Enforcement objectives.
 The test of Law Enforcement efficiency is the absence of crime and disorder.